techservicesillinois/awscli-login/docs/readme/body.rst

 host operating system if not already installed.
 You can do this from the Microsoft Store or using Winget, or you can download the installer directly from the Python official site.
-The Python keyring module will need to beinstalled on the Windows Python instance.
+The Python keyring module will need to be installed on the Windows Python instance.
 From a Windows command prompt, run::

     C:\> pip install keyring